gohugoio/hugo/content/functions/range.md

 Just like in the Go programming language, Go and Hugo templates make heavy use of `range` to iterate over a map, array or slice.

 `range` is fundamental to templating in Hugo.
-(See the [Go Template Primer](/templates/go-templates/) for more examples.
+(See the [Introduction to Hugo Templates](/templates/introduction/) for more examples.